 Add awesome sound to your offshore adventures

 When you're planning to upgrade your boat's stereo system, it all starts with the right marine-rated receiver.
-In this article, we'll take a look at what makes these rugged receivers different from their automotive cousins, and we'll also take a quick look at the different kinds of marine receivers.
-There's a perfect receiver for any boat, so read on to learn more.
+In this article, we'll explain what makes these rugged receivers different from their automotive cousins, and we'll also take a quick look at the different kinds of marine receivers.

 Look for a marine-rated receiver